evnik/XcodeRN/Xcode12Beta5.md

 ### Previews

-#### Known Issues
+#### Resolved

-*   Live SwiftUI previews for macOS aren’t interactive when the containing [`PreviewProvider`](https://developer.apple.com/documentation/swiftui/previewprovider) has more than one preview.
+*   Live SwiftUI previews for macOS in a containing [`PreviewProvider`](https://developer.apple.com/documentation/swiftui/previewprovider) with more than one preview are once again interactive.
 (62156572)

-*   SwiftUI previews may fail when a file is part of a framework that is linked by both an app and a widget.
+*   SwiftUI previews are more reliable for files that are part of a framework linked by both an app and a widget.
 (63785700)

-*   Live previews for Mac Catalyst may fail when run on macOS 11.
+*   Improved reliability of live previews for Mac Catalyst starting on macOS 11.
 (63998976)

-*   Live SwiftUI previews for Mac Catalyst exit when brought forward or made visible.
+*   Live SwiftUI previews for Mac Catalyst no longer exit when brought forward or made visible.
 (64151326)

+#### Known Issues

 *   Xcode doesn’t provide previews for macOS widget extensions.
 (57990060)